Institute Offerings

 University of South Carolina School of Music

 The University of South Carolina was founded in 1801.
 The centerpiece of the 330-acre urban campus is the historic and beautifully restored Horseshoe, site of the original campus.
 Ten of its buildings are listed on the National Register of Historic Places.
-The University enrolls more than 24,000 students on the Columbia campus, and approximately one-third are graduate students.
+The University enrolls more than 38,000 students on the Columbia campus, and approximately one-third are graduate students.
 The student population represents every state in the nation and more than 100 countries.
 The University is surrounded by restaurants, music clubs, fast-food franchises and specialty stores.
 The award winning Richland County Public Library is nearby, as is the Columbia Museum of Art, the State Museum, and the historic South Carolina State House.
 A trolley bus is available to transport participants from the campus to the Five Points and Vista areas where many of the most appealing eating, shopping, and entertainment venues are located.

-The University of South Carolina School of Music occupies a new multi-million dollar teaching and performance facility adjoining the Koger Center for the Arts.
+The University of South Carolina School of Music occupies a multi-million dollar teaching and performance facility adjoining the Koger Center for the Arts.
 The USC School of Music is housed in a state-of-the-art facility that features more than 100 acoustically designed rooms for practicing, rehearsing, and teaching; an intimate Recital Hall that is an ideal venue for solo recitals and chamber music; a comprehensive music library that contains more than 90,000 books and scores and 60,000 sound recordings; a music technology center; and a fully-equipped recording studio.
 USC music ensembles perform regularly in the beautiful 2,200-seat Koger Center for the Arts, which adjoins the School of Music.